MathisHz/Projet-CMI3-Compte-Personnes/Arduino_libraries/Seeed_RGB_Led_Matrix/README.md

 Introduction of LED matrix.
 ----------------------------
-This is the driver for Gvove 8X8 RGB LED matrix.
+This is the driver for Grove 8X8 RGB LED matrix.
 There are several examples for RGB LED matrix.
 Including build-in examples: